 |Spaces of Emergence

-The authors acknowledge the support of UK Economic and Social Research Council (award RES-360-25-0076 - “Mapping the Dynamics of Emergent Technologies”) in development of the case studies.
-The authors are also grateful the US National Science Foundation (award #1064146 - “Revealing Innovation Pathways: Hybrid Science Maps for Technology Assessment and Foresight”) for the support in the development of the mapping techniques.
+The authors acknowledge the support of UK Economic and Social Research Council (award RES-360-25-0076 - “Mapping the Dynamics of Emergent Technologies”) in the development of the case studies.
+The authors are also grateful the US National Science Foundation (award No. 1064146 - “Revealing Innovation Pathways: Hybrid Science Maps for Technology Assessment and Foresight”) for the support in the development of the mapping techniques.
+The authors are grateful to Stefan Kuhlmann and the participants of the 2013 Eu-SPRI Conference, 2013 DRUID Conferefence, and 2013 Atlanta Conferences for their constructive feedbacks on a previous version of the article.
 The findings and observations contained in this paper are those of the authors and do not necessarily reflect the funders’ views.